stephenpardy/PyNtegrator/README.md

 PyNtegrator
 ========

-General purpose galaxy orbit integration.
+General purpose Catesian galaxy orbit integration.
 Can evolve multiple galaxies using several halo models and an approximation of dynamical friction.

 Coming soon:
-    Examples, tutorials, and initial conditions.
+    Examples, tests, and initial conditions.